CrowdTruth/CrowdTruth-core/tutorial/getting_started.md

 The **[CrowdTruth](http://crowdtruth.org/)** framework implements an approach to machine-human computing for collecting annotation data on text, images and videos.
 The central part of the framework is the collection of  **CrowdTruth metrics** that capture and interpret inter-annotator disagreement in crowdsourcing.
 The CrowdTruth metrics model the inter-dependency between the three main components of a crowdsourcing system -- workers, input data, and annotations.
 The goal of the metrics is to capture the degree of ambiguity in each of these three components.

 This document shows how to get started using the [CrowdTruth Python package](https://github.com/CrowdTruth/CrowdTruth-core) to process data collected from crowdsourcing microtasks.
 A detailed description of the CrowdTruth metrics is available in [this paper](https://arxiv.org/abs/1808.06080).
-You can follow the full tutorial to learn and practice the specifics of CrowdTruth approach [CrowdTruth Tutorial](http://crowdtruth.org/tutorial/).
+You can follow the full [CrowdTruth Tutorial](http://crowdtruth.org/tutorial/) to learn and practice the specifics of CrowdTruth approach.
 Other useful resources are:

 * [Papers](http://crowdtruth.org/papers/) about CrowdTruth
 * [Datasets](http://data.crowdtruth.org/) collected using CrowdTruth